neonkingfr/obsdfreqd/README.md

 - `-s stepfrequency` sets the percent of frequency added every cycle when increasing, 10% is default
 - `-t timefreq` sets the milliseconds between each poll, 300 is the default

+**Example**:

+`obsdfreqd -m 100,50 -r 40` will start the daemon, when power is plugged in, maximum frequency is 100 and threshold is 40, on battery the threshold is 40 and the max is 50.

 # Explanation

 The current algorithm works this way: